GasBuddy for Android: Finding Cheaper Fuel on the Road

 Worth a look beyond GasBuddy

-GasBuddy is the one we would install first, but it is not the only tool in the glovebox.
-If you mainly want navigation that happens to show fuel prices, both Google Maps and Waze now surface gas costs in many regions, and you may already have them open anyway.
-Drivers who like to understand what their car is doing under the hood should look at our picks for OBD2 diagnostics in these OBD2 apps, which can highlight efficiency problems a price app never will.
+Drivers who like to understand what their car is doing under the hood should look at our picks for OBD2 diagnostics in these OBD2 apps, which can flag a dragging brake or a misfire that quietly eats your fuel economy in ways a price app never will.
+Better driving habits and a healthy engine often save more over a year than chasing the cheapest pump.
 And for the bigger picture on everything car and commute related, our Navigation & Auto hub collects the apps we trust for the road.
-Pick the combination that fits how you drive, and your wallet will thank you.
+Pick the combination that fits how you drive: GasBuddy on the phone before you leave, Google Maps on the dash once you are moving, and a diagnostics app for the longer game.
+Your wallet will thank you.

 Frequently asked questions